Zak455/Hangman-Game-JavaScript/README.md

 Contributions are welcome!
 Whether you want to improve the game, add new features, or fix bugs, your contributions will help make this Hangman game even better.
 Please follow our Contributing Guidelines for more details.

 # License:
+Creative Commons License
+## Demo

+Insert gif or link to demo